-- a. supervisor of the area; - b. staff undertaking the task; - c. the health and safety representative(s) of the area; - d. other people who may be affected by the changes; and - e. relevant external organisation or subject matter expert (when appropriate).
+- (20) Risk assessments must be completed by a team of people, including the person undertaking the task and their Supervisor. - (21) There should also be consultation with: - a.
+The health and safety representative(s) of the area; - b.
+Other people who may be affected by the changes; - c.
+HSW business partner; and - d.
+A relevant external organisation or subject matter expert (when appropriate).